Koredotcom/docs/docs/xo/automation/intelligence/event-handling.md

 * This event is available starting with the v6.40 release.
 * By default, this event is always enabled with the _Show Message_ option.
 This event cannot be disabled.
-* This VA-level behavior can be overridden for specific tasks by defining task-specific failure events from the dialog task settings. <a href="https://docsinternal-kore.github.io/docs/xo/automation/use-cases/dialogs/using-the-dialog-builder-tool/#dialog-settings" target="_blank">Learn more</a>.
+* This VA-level behavior can be overridden for specific tasks by defining task-specific failure events from the dialog task settings.
+[Learn more](/docs/xo/automation/use-cases/dialogs/using-the-dialog-builder-tool/#dialog-settings){target="_blank"}.

     <img src="../images/task-execution-failure-event.png" alt="task execution failure event" title="task execution failure event" style="border: 1px solid gray; zoom:75%;">